ESiWACE/esdm/README.md

 make
 ```

-## HTML and PDF with API-Reference
+## HTML and PDF with API reference

 Doxygen depends a set of auto-generated markdown files, which should
 never be modified manually, because all changes will be overwritten by